 From there it was off to Chadderton where we would be staying at the local Premier Inn.
 Naturally, my itchy feet were making me want to explore instead of having the obligatory post flight nap.
 So after a quick meeting we split up and I headed in a direction that seemed like it would take me into town.
 I had done some reading and knew there was a war memorial not too far away, although I still had no idea where it was in relation to where I was.
 But, I was hopeful and after quizzing the hotel staff headed towards where the memorial was supposed to be.

 This was mill country and there were a few old mills dotted around.
 You could usually spot them by their chimneys.
 Unfortunately most were abandoned or in various states of decay.
+I do not really remember much about how I got to the memorial, I do recall cutting through a residential area and arriving in town (Oldham)

 This was the Oldham Parish of Saint Mary with Saint Peter and it was the first inkling I had of the churches that I see all around me so many years later.
 It is a Grade II listed building and was built in the reign of William IV, and consecrated in 1830.